Anti-Stalinist left: After the death of Stalin (1953–1967)

+During this period, known as the Khrushchev Thaw (1956–64), a dissident left emerged in the Soviet Union, including the Vail group in Leningrad (1956–58), who read texts by anarchists and the Workers Opposition and published “Theses on the Hungarian Revolution” and “The Truth About Hungary,” which emphasized the role of workers’ councils; and the Union of Communards in Leningrad (1960-1965), who wrote pamphlets such as “From the Dictatorship of the Bureaucracy to the Dictatorship of the Proletariat”, drawing on Lenin's State and Revolution to criticise Soviet bureaucracy.
+Mayakovsky Square in Moscow became a key meeting point for such groups from 1958.

-During this Cold War era, the American non-communist left (NCL) grew.
+During this Cold War era, the American non-Communist left (NCL) grew.
 The NCL was critical of the continuation of Stalinist Communism because of aspects such as famine and repression, and as later discovered, the covert intervention of Soviet state interests in the Communist Party USA (CPUSA).
-Members of the NCL were often ex-communists, such as the historian Theodore Draper whose views shifted from socialism to liberalism, and socialists who became disillusioned with the communist movement.
+Members of the NCL were often ex-Communists, such as the historian Theodore Draper whose views shifted from socialism to liberalism, and socialists who became disillusioned with the Communist movement.
 Anti-Stalinist Trotskyists also wrote about their experiences during this time, such as Irving Howe and Lewis Coser.
 These perspectives inspired the creation of the Congress for Cultural Freedom (CCF), as well as international journals like Der Monat and Encounter; it also influenced existing publications such as the Partisan Review.
-According to John Earl Haynes and Harvey Klehr, the CCF was covertly funded by the Central Intelligence Agency (CIA) to support intellectuals with pro-democratic and anti-communist stances.
+According to John Earl Haynes and Harvey Klehr, the CCF was covertly funded by the Central Intelligence Agency (CIA) to support intellectuals with pro-democratic and anti-Communist stances.
 The Communist Party USA lost much of its influence in the first years of the Cold War due to the revelation of Stalinist crimes by Khrushchev.
 Although the Soviet Communist Party was no longer officially Stalinist, the Communist Party USA received a substantial subsidy from the USSR from 1959 until 1989, and consistently supported official Soviet policies such as intervention in Hungary and Czechoslovakia.
 The Soviet funding ended in 1989 when Gus Hall condemned the market initiatives of Mikhail Gorbachev.

-From the late 1950s, several European socialist and communist parties, such as in Denmark and Sweden, shifted away from orthodox communism which they connected to Stalinism that was in recent history.
-The emergence of the New Left was influenced to some degree by the Soviet invasion of Hungary in 1956 and increasing amount of information available about Stalinist terror.
-Albert Camus criticized Soviet communism, while many leftists saw the Soviet Union as emblematic of "state capitalism."
+From the late 1950s, several European socialist and Communist parties, such as in Denmark and Sweden, shifted away from orthodox Communism which they connected to Stalinism that was in recent history.
+Albert Camus criticized Soviet Communism, while many leftists saw the Soviet Union as emblematic of "state capitalism".

 After Stalin's death and the Khrushchev Thaw, study and opposition to Stalinism became a part of historiography.
-The historian Moshe Lewin cautioned not to categorize the entire history of the Soviet Union as Stalinist, but also emphasized that Stalin's bureaucracy had permanently established "bureaucratic absolutism," resembling old monarchy, in the Soviet Union.
+The historian Moshe Lewin cautioned not to categorize the entire history of the Soviet Union as Stalinist, but also emphasized that Stalin's bureaucracy had permanently established "bureaucratic absolutism", resembling old monarchy, in the Soviet Union.